minhnguyen1403/avian-test-interview/README.md

 Additionally, export the DOCKER_HOST_GATEWAY by running: export DOCKER_HOST_GATEWAY=$(ip route | awk '/default/ {print $3}')
   - For macos: api.localhost:host.docker.internal

+- Error: EACCES: permission denied, open '/var/log/service-2025-05-13.log' Emitted 'error' event at: => This error will occur on macOS if you use ./var (relative path) as the log directory.

 # Functional Requirements:
 1. Users can register and log in.